SQUARE PIANOS (Querpianos)

 In the Neupert Collection, there is a Johann Socher querpiano said to be from 1742, but there seems to be no evidence for this date, and I would guess it was nearer 1755, perhaps still a very early example, but with no provenance.
 The querpiano at the Gemeentemusum is marked “Silbermann fecit 1749” on a piece of paper inside, but although personally, I would love to think that this may be correct, such labels cannot be accepted as real evidence, and the piano has also been altered.
 Palace Pianos have an early German querpiano, perhaps made around 1750 but, again, with no provenance.

 What we do know for a fact is that The Illustrated London News reported in 1853 that among the items lost in Kirkmans’ factory fire was “a curious clavichord – once belonging to the great Handel, and from which the idea of making the square pianoforte was originally taken”.
-This seems to suggest that querpianos existed before Handel died in 1759, at the end of the baroque period.
+This seems to confirm that querpianos existed before Handel died in 1759, at the end of the baroque period.
 Handel’s will is kept at the Foundling Museum, London but their librarian, Katharine Hogg, tells me that this “curious clavichord” is not mentioned, so Kirkmans must have acquired it before 1759.

 This was the time of the Seven Years War, (1756-1763) when Germany and England were allies, and many Germans fled to London for safety, including a dozen or so pianoforte makers, who became known as the “Twelve Apostles” because they brought piano-making to England.
 Whether there were actually twelve, and who they were, is the subject of some debate.
 According to some sources, they may or may not have included Backers, Beck, Beyer, Buntebart, Ganer, Garcka, Geib, Meyer, Pohlmann, Sievers, and Zumpe.
 Largely because of the popularity of querpianos, piano-making suddenly burgeoned in a way that it had never done in Germany, and I have always imagined that these immigrants were already making them when they arrived, it would seem an odd coincidence to arrive in London and instantly invent a new type of instrument.
 Helen Rice Hollis says that apart from Silbermann’s, no grands existed in Germany until 1773, only squares, a statement that is difficult to rationalise, especially when the 1773 piano she referred to is not German.